Bolesław Bierut: Referendum and election, Bierut's presidency

 On 30 June 1946, the Polish people's referendum took place.
 It was done in preparation for the Yalta-mandated national elections; affirmative answers to the three questions given were supposed to demonstrate public support for the issues promoted by the communists.
 The results were falsified.

 On 22 September 1946, the KRN passed the electoral rules and in November set the date; the delayed legislative elections were held on 19 January 1947.
 The PPR-led coalition, running as the Democratic Bloc, was opposed by Mikołajczyk's PSL.

 Mikołajczyk's Peasant Party, although it also had progressive overtones, had grown to be publicly associated with the traditional Polish right, which had engaged in antisemitic and anti-communist repressions before the war.
 The government dissolved the explicitly antisemitic right-wing parties still active after the war, but many of their supporters joined PSL since it was the only remaining legal opposition.
 The long-standing trope of the "Judeo-Bolshevik", or Żydokomuna, was used by the far-right in anti-communist propaganda to cast Polish communism as a plot to control Poland by Russian Jews.

 The government also engaged in heavy interference with the election.
-Due to the electoral rules passed in September, 1 million people, or about 8% of the electorate, were disqualified on the grounds that they collaborated with the German Nazis during occupation or with underground fascist organizations still active in the country.
-Additionally, Peasant Party lists in 10 of the 52 districts were disqualified on the basis that they were composed of rightists.
+Due to the electoral rules passed in September, 1 million people, or about 8% of the electorate, were disqualified on the grounds that they collaborated with the German Nazis during the occupation or with underground fascist organisations still active in the country.
+Additionally, the Peasant Party lists in 10 of the 52 districts were disqualified on the basis that they were composed of rightists.
 In places where Peasant Party observers were not allowed to oversee the election process, results were directly falsified.
 Lastly, peasant participation was limited by the fact that the elections were set in January, when most rural roads were covered in snow.
 The falsified results saw the Democratic Bloc receiving 80.1% of the vote, and Mikołajczyk only getting 10.3%.
 The PSL was practically eliminated as the legal opposition.

-The newly elected Sejm convened on 4 February 1947 and on the following day it elected Bierut President of the Republic of Poland.
+The newly elected Sejm convened on 4 February 1947 and on the following day, it elected Bierut President of the Republic of Poland.
 The installation ceremony was done in a traditional format and ended with the new president uttering the words "so help me God".